Australian official under police guard over virus measures

 Stevens said he was prepared to fly the banner every week until Palaszczuk’s government seeks re-election on Oct.
 31.

-“I’m not political,” Stevens told Australian Broadcasting Corp. from a Brisbane hotel room where he is in quarantine following a trip from Sydney.
+“I’m not political,” Stevens said from a Brisbane hotel room where he is in quarantine following a trip from Sydney.
 “But this has got to stop.”

 “She has exhibited a real callousness, a cold-hearted attitude to people’s suffering and problems,” Stevens said.